 It’s not a surprise that travelers love mobile technology, especially for the convenience it provides while on the road.
 While there are millions of travel apps out there, we have discovered that some of the best travel apps are just too valuable to go without.
 These apps help to save us time and money, keep us organized…and may even enhance our experience during a trip!
-Beyond the basic hotel / airline- specific apps, here is a list of our best travel apps that we find to be most helpful during our travels.
+Beyond the basic hotel / airline- specific apps, which are quite helpful in our trip planning and when we are on the road, here is a list of our best travel apps that we find to be most helpful during our travels.

 This is a cool app because it is a fully interactive map of the world (and I’m obsessed with maps)!
 It lets you look up any destination and zoom in all the way to the street level, eliminating the need to fumble around with paper maps.
 This app can also be used offline – so it’s super helpful wherever you are in the world.

 If you don’t have this app, then you MUST download it ASAP!
 This is one of the most useful mapping and navigation apps that we have found, particularly for international travel.
 It automatically includes maps all over the world, you just zoom in and choose to download each region as you need it (so you don’t take up too much room on your smartphone).
 What we love is that it works offline, with just the GPS signal of your phone.
 So it doesn’t use up your data on your cell phone while traveling abroad, nor do you need to be on wifi to access it.